 We continually seek opportunities to improve our liquidity and working capital efficiency, which includes the extension of payment terms with our suppliers.
 In addition, we maintain agreements with third-party financial institutions that offer voluntary supply chain financing (SCF) programs to suppliers.
 The SCF programs enable suppliers, at their sole discretion, to sell their receivables to third-party financial institutions in order to receive payment on receivables earlier than the negotiated commercial terms between us and our suppliers.
-Supplier sale of receivables to third-party financial institutions.
+Supplier sale of receivables to third-party financial institutions is on terms negotiated between the supplier and the respective third-party financial institution.
 We agree on commercial terms for the goods and services we procure from our suppliers, including prices, quantities, and payment terms, which normally range between 60 and 120 days, regardless of whether the supplier elects to participate in the SCF programs.
 A suppliers' voluntary participation in the SCF programs has no bearing on our payment terms and we have no economic interest in a supplier's decision to participate in the SCF programs.
 We agree to pay participating third-party financial institutions the stated amounts of confirmed invoices from suppliers on the original maturity dates of the invoices.

 Amounts outstanding related to SCF programs are included in Accounts payable in the Consolidated Balance Sheet.
 At December 31, 2023, Accounts payable included approximately \$1,112 million payable to suppliers who have elected to participate in the SCF programs.
 Amounts settled with third-party financial institutions through the SCF programs increased approximately \$700 million for the year ended December 31, 2023.
 The increase for the year ended December 31, 2023, reflects a combination of increased enrollment and utilization of our SCF programs.
 All activity related to amounts due to suppliers that elected to participate in the SCF programs is reflected in Cash flows from operating activities in our Consolidated Statement of Cash Flows.
 While access to SCF could decrease if our credit ratings are downgraded, we do not believe that changes in the availability of SCF will have a significant impact on our liquidity.
+The impact of these programs is not material to our overall liquidity.